Analysis | ‘It was inciting,’ ‘provoked by the president’: What GOP senators said before about Trump’s culpability for the Capitol riot

 McConnell wasn’t the only one to walk right up to that line of saying Trump incited.
 In fact, Sen. Kevin Cramer (R-N.D.) actually used that word, and connected it directly to the Jan.
 6 speech the RNC now says contained “nothing” inciteful.

 “The call to march down the Capitol — it was inciting,” Cramer said.
-He also noted Trump had praised his lawyer Rudolph W. Giuliani, who had just called for a “trial by combat” at the same rally.
+He also noted that Trump had praised his lawyer Rudolph W. Giuliani, who had just called for a “trial by combat” at the same rally.
 “It was pouring fuel on a spark,” Cramer added.
-“So no, he does bear some responsibility.”
+“So, no, he does bear some responsibility.”

 More from GOP Sen. Cramer: He says Trump’s message was “inciting.”— Christal Hayes (@Journo_Christal) January 7, 2021